Air Bissau: History

 A Fokker F27 of the airline crashed near Dori in Burkina Faso on 15 August 1991, killing the three Palestinian crew members on board.
 The aircraft which was on a flight from Kano in Nigeria to Bamako, Mali struck trees and then crashed and broke up.
 The crash highlighted the role of the Palestinian Liberation Organisation in the operations of Air Bissau, which reportedly supplied the airline with three Fokker F27s and which were operated by Palestinian crews.
 According to Flight International this role had been codified by an agreement between the PLO and Guinea-Bissau in 1988, which according to Daniel Pipes saw George Khallaq buying part equity in the airline from the government of Guinea-Bissau.

 The airline also operated an Antonov An-24, and it was this aircraft which crashed on 7 April 1992 near Ma'tan as-Sarra in Libya.
-The aircraft was on a flight from Khartoum, Sudan to Tunis, Tunisia, when it encountered a sandstorm in the Sahara Desert, forcing the Palestinian crew to attempt an emergency landing at Maaten al-Sarra Air Base.
+The aircraft was on a flight from Khartoum, Sudan to Tunis, Tunisia, when it encountered a sandstorm in the Libyan Desert, forcing the Palestinian crew to attempt an emergency landing at Maaten al-Sarra Air Base.
 According to Libyan radio reports the aircraft vanished 15 minutes before reaching the base.
 The aircraft was carrying PLO Chairman Yasser Arafat, and an entourage of bodyguards and assistants.
 The aircraft was found by the Libyan Air Force almost 12 hours after the crash, where it was confirmed the three crew were killed, and all ten passengers, including Arafat, survived.

 It was reported that by 1996 all of the aircraft in the fleet were either sold or written off, and the government was planning to privatise the airline.
 All flights of the airline were being operated as joint services with other airlines, utilising their aircraft.
 Air Bissau was operating a joint-weekly service from Bissau to Lisbon with a Boeing 757 operated by Transportes Aéreos de Cabo Verde, and a weekly service from Bissau to Dakar, again in conjunction with the Cape Verde national airline, utilising one of its ATR 42s.